 The College's physical facilities are allocated to organizational units in a manner which is both equitable and which reflects the needs of the units and goals of the college.

 The space assignment process has changed over the years to allow flexibility, timeliness, fairness, and collaborative decision making to meet challenging and ever changing college needs for space.
-This process involves the services of a space assignment "Facilitator", the Facilities Leadership Team (FLT), the College Leadership Team (CLT) and a Space Assignment Advisory Team (SAAT), if needed.
+This process involves the services of a space assignment "Facilitator", the Facilities Leadership Team (FLT), the Executive Leadership Team (ELT) and a Space Assignment Advisory Team (SAAT), if needed.
 Please see also Space Assignment policy (adopted June 2010).

 To provide timely space assignments to maximize the utilization of college space in support of the mission of the college.